mrcgrtz/styleguide/README.md

 <a name="project-defaults"></a>
 ### Project defaults

-Every project must have an `.editorconfig` file in its root directory.
+Every project MUST have an `.editorconfig` file in its root directory.

 ```ìni
 # This file is for unifying the coding style for different editors